easi6/docker-dump/README.md

 This image provides a way of backing up specific resources as MySQL or MongoDB databases.
 It is based in the [`bigtruedata/cron`](https://hub.docker.com/r/bigtruedata/cron/) image to provide automatic scheduling of the specified dump.
 In sum, the most important features it includes are:
 - time zone adjustment,
-- automatic scheduled dumps and,
+- automatic scheduled dumps
+- SSL encryption of generated dumps and,
-- dump processing options.
+- output processing options.

 ## Quick Start